-In order to gain the most knowledge for academic, political and energy economic applications, ewi ER&S uses cutting-edge economic methods.
+In order to gain the most knowledge for academic, political and energy economic applications, EWI uses cutting-edge economic methods.
 Alongside theoretical economic analyses, EWI focuses on applying and developing quantitative methods.
 This includes detailed, computer-aided models of the European electricity and gas markets, as well as global energy markets such as coal and oil.
 EWI creates energy-economic analyses with great practical relevance.
 The clients of EWI include public institutions such as the German Federal Government, the State Government of North Rhine-Westphalia, European authorities as well as private companies, such as large energy suppliers as well as municipal utilities and associations.

 Prof. Dr. Marc Oliver Bettzüge and Prof. Dr. Wolfgang Ketter form the management of the institute and leading a team of approximately 35 colleagues.
 In addition to the revenue from research projects, analyses and expert reports for public and private clients, research activities are further financed by the Ministry of Economic Affairs, Innovation, Digitization and Energy of the State of North Rhine-Westphalia.

 The Society of Benefactors of the Institute of Energy Economics at the University of Cologne e.
 V. is the sole shareholder of EWI.
 The society exclusively pursues non-profit and academic goals, in particular the promotion of science and research in the field of energy economics.
 The society currently has about 40 members, mostly private and public companies and associations.